Traveling With Your Pet

 Plot Your Route Before Traveling With Your Pet

 Truckers are used to plotting routes before traveling, but when a pet is on board, extra care needs to go into the planning.
 The destination and refueling stops are always part of the equation, so nothing really needs to change in that regard.
 Lodging, on the other hand, can get tricky.
 Not all lodging areas allow pets.
 While some cities and stated have relaxed their policies to allow service animals, such as seeing eye dogs, some places are less inclined to just let pets stay in a motel room.
 No one likes to leave their best friend in the cab when traveling with a pet, so the best advice is simply to call ahead to the lodging stops and ask if they accommodate pets.
 Some places are completely open to the idea, as they regularly provide lodging for truckers and moving families with pets.
 Others may charge a small fee.

 How Healthy Is Your Pet For Traveling?

-While dogs, cats, and other animals make great companions on the road, truckers should take their best friends to a veterinary clinic before a big trip.
+While dogs, cats, and other animals make great companions on the road, truckers should take their best friends to to a veterinary clinic before a big trip.
 Give them a checkup, and make sure they are fit for travel.
 If you are traveling with a pet that needs medication, make certain that you are fully stocked before hitting the road.
 As an extra measure, keep tabs of veterinary clinics along your route, just in case something happens while you are traveling with your pet.

 Your First Time Traveling With Your Pet